ITT23/assignment-02-digital-signal-processing-Michael1Mueller/README.md

 # Game:

 Train your voice.
 Try to reach the displayed frequency.
 The frequency of your current input is displayed in the game window.
+You can select the different frequencies of a tuned guitar with number keys (1-6) to retune your guitar or to check if your guitar is tuned.
 Q to Exit game.

 # Whistle Input: